 D0: Check for Understanding

-In Winning Well, we emphasize the importance of a solid check for understanding in every communication.
-At the conclusion of your story, instead of saying, “and the reason I told you that story is…” Try, “Why do you think I share that story?”
-If they don’t get it, keep refining your story to ensure it conveys your most important message.
+If you’ve been in any of our leadership programs, you know how committed we are to a solid check for understanding in every communication.
+After your story, instead of saying, “The reason I told you that story is…” Try, “Why do you think I share that story?”
+If they don’t get it, refine your story to ensure it conveys your most important message.

 Don’t: Be the Hero of Your Own Story